mivade/website/content/index.md

-title: About
+---
 tags: about
-author: Michael V. DePalatis
 ---

+# About

 I am a scientific software developer in the [Computational Memory Lab][CML] at the University of Pennsylvania